suse-edge/edge-image-builder/docs/testing-guide.md

 ![images](./images/libvirt-iso-5.png)

 After pressing "Finish", the VM will boot.
-Depending on the version of the SLE Micro self install ISO, it may prompt you to manually select the "Install SLE Micro" option before proceeding.
+Depending on the version of the SLE Micro self-install ISO, it may prompt you to manually select the "Install SLE Micro" option before proceeding.
 In either case, stop the installation by using the "Shutdown -> Force Off" option under the "Virtual Machine" menu.
 See the next step for more information of what needs to happen before the installation can continue.